NageshMuralidhar/AIE5/11_Mid_term/README.md

 | Context Entity Recall | 0.2991 |
 | Noise Sensitivity     | 0.2556 |

+### Pipeline assessment

+- Here are the key conclusions about the performance and effectiveness of the pipeline:

+- Context Understanding and Relevancy (Moderate Performance)

+- The Context Recall (0.7302) and Answer Relevancy (0.7904) scores indicate that the pipeline performs fairly well in understanding the provided context and generating answers relevant to the context.
+However, there is still room for improvement in making responses more comprehensive.
+Faithfulness (High Performance)

+- The Faithfulness (0.8521) score shows that the pipeline generates responses that are largely consistent with the information provided in the context, meaning the outputs align well with the context's content without hallucination.
+Factual Correctness (Low Performance)

+- The Factual Correctness (0.5267) score highlights a major area for improvement.
+While the model is faithful to the input, the actual factual accuracy of the generated content is relatively low, suggesting that either the RAG model is not retrieving the most up-to-date or correct information, or the generation process is misinterpreting the data.
+Entity Coverage (Weak Performance)

+- The Context Entity Recall (0.2991) score is quite low, indicating that the pipeline struggles to extract and reference key entities from the context.
+This suggests the model might miss out on critical details, which could impact the richness and informativeness of the podcast content.
+Noise Sensitivity (Good Robustness)

+- The Noise Sensitivity (0.2556) score indicates that the pipeline is fairly robust against noisy or irrelevant information.
+This means the model can filter out distracting information effectively, contributing to more coherent responses.

+#### Final Assessment:
+- The pipeline is faithful and contextually relevant but struggles with factual correctness and comprehensive entity extraction.
+- Improving entity recall and fact-checking mechanisms through better RAG retrieval strategies or multi-agent validation layers could significantly boost the overall content quality.
+- Adding a user review/edit interface for generated insights could further improve factual correctness and allow for human intervention where the model might fail.

 ## Task 6: Fine-Tuning Open-Source Embeddings

 Link: https://huggingface.co/dataera2013/mt-1